Fishing In Erie Pa

 In October, the Steelhead and Perch are numerous.
 Walleye charters are still running.

 December is for the Erie ice fisherman to head to the bay.
 Steelhead can be found under the Lake Erie bridges.
+All species require a Pennsylvania fishing license.

 Nearby Tourist Attractions